code-check/challenge-look-and-say/README.md

 - Secret1.
 Pass '8' to this function, it should return collect answer.
 - Secret2.
 Pass '20' to this function, it should return collect answer.
 - Secret3.
-If the input number is '1000', how long length the result number is?
+If the input number is '10000', what is the first 500 digit of result?
 Write the answer at the top line of [answer.md](answer.md).
 Also, explain how to solve this problem below.

 If your function is implemented correctly, first 2 test will pass.